-Durable medical equipment (DME) includes items such as oxygen equipment and supplies, wheelchairs, walkers, powered mattress systems, crutches, diabetic supplies, speech generating devices, IV infusion pumps, nebulizers, and hospital beds, ordered by a provider, for use in the home.
+Durable medical equipment (DME) includes items such as oxygen equipment and supplies, wheelchairs, walkers, powered mattress systems, crutches, diabetic supplies, speech generating devices, IV infusion pumps, nebulizers and hospital beds ordered by a provider for use in the home.
 The member always owns certain items, such as prosthetics.
 In this section, we discuss other types of DME that you must rent.

 In Original Medicare, people who rent certain types of DME own the equipment after paying copayments for the item for 13 months.
-As a member of our plan, you will acquire ownership of the DME items following a rental period not to exceed 13 months from a network provider.
+As a member of our plan however, you will acquire ownership of the DME items following a rental period not to exceed 13 months from an in-network provider or a 13 month rental period from a nonnetwork provider.
 Your copayments will end when you obtain ownership of the item.
-Oxygen related equipment rental is 36 months before ownership transfers to the member.
+Oxygen-related equipment rental is 36 months before ownership transfers to the member.